Data-driven material identification in micromorphic continua: Introduction

 Pivoting away from traditional parameter-based constitutive models, model-free data-driven methods~\cite{kirchdoerfer2016, eggersmann2019, karapiperis2021a, ulloa2023, prume2025direct} circumvent the need for an explicit constitutive parameterization of material behavior.
 Rather than postulating phenomenological laws, these methods close the fundamental kinematic and balance equations with empirical data obtained directly from experiments or lower-scale simulations.
 While this approach is mostly developed for classical Cauchy continua, recent efforts have considered extensions to generalized continuum theories~\cite{karapiperis2021b, kamasamudram2023, ulloa2024}.
 Nevertheless, much like constitutive models, generalized data-driven frameworks critically depend on the availability of generalized stress--strain data in the appropriate phase space, albeit intended for direct use in model-free simulations rather than parameter fitting.

 Ideally, homogenization methods, based on either formal two-scale asymptotics or discrete-to-continuum variational analysis, would provide (i) an unambiguous effective continuum (energy) form and (ii) explicit effective material parameters.
 Such approaches are well established for linear Cauchy continua, and have also been developed for generalized continua arising from particular microstructures~\cite{ariza2024homogenization, Ulloa2024b, glaesener2019continuum, misra2015, xu2024derivation}.
-However, more generally, computational homogenization is employed, e.g., to derive generalized continuum quantities from heterogeneous but classical (Cauchy) materials defined at the scale of representative volume elements (RVEs).
-Developments in this context include homogenization towards micropolar~\cite{forest1998cosserat, feyel2003multilevel, de2011cosserat}, second-gradient~\cite{kouznetsova2002multi, kouznetsova2004multi, nguyen2013multiscale}, and micromorphic continua~\cite{forest2002homogenization, janicke2012minimal, alavi2021construction, biswas2017micromorphic, ehlers2020, rokovs2019, neff2020identification, sarhil2024computational}.
+However, more often, computational homogenization is employed, e.g., to numerically extract generalized continuum quantities from heterogeneous but classical (Cauchy) materials defined at the scale of representative volume elements (RVEs).
+Developments in this context include homogenization toward micropolar~\cite{forest1998cosserat, feyel2003multilevel, de2011cosserat}, second-gradient~\cite{kouznetsova2002multi, kouznetsova2004multi, nguyen2013multiscale}, and micromorphic continua~\cite{forest2002homogenization, janicke2012minimal, alavi2021construction, biswas2017micromorphic, ehlers2020, rokovs2019, neff2020identification, sarhil2024computational}.
 More recently, \citet{miller2022micromorphic} proposed a filter-based method that extracts micromorphic stresses and deformation measures via averaging rules in fully resolved direct numerical simulations.
-While these approaches demonstrate that generalized stress--strain data can, in principle, be extracted from microstructured materials, RVE-based homogenization schemes still depend critically on assumptions regarding the kinematic ansatz and higher-order boundary conditions at the unit-cell level.
+While these approaches demonstrate that generalized stress--strain data can, in principle, be extracted from microstructured materials, most RVE-based homogenization schemes still depend critically on assumptions regarding the kinematic ansatz and higher-order boundary conditions at the unit-cell level.
 In turn, filter-based homogenization relies on microscale stresses and associated numerical averaging procedures.
 Consequently, no clear consensus currently exists on the computational characterization of effective generalized material states.
+It is worth noting that recent progress in this context has been made using dynamical systems theory~\cite{roberts2025accurate}.